jancarloa0524/tkd-pose-detection-OLD/README.md

 ## Current Model

 The current model of tkd-pose-detection is pretty much at minimum functionality.
 I couldn't train it with enough data, but it still works with a bit of fidgeting.
 The model will improve and have more functionality in the future.
+[Link to Demo](https://youtu.be/uHqFf01NG-0)

 ## Pre-Reqs
 - Use the latest version of Python; ensure pip is up to date